-In 1998 I was diagnosed with Major Depressive Disorder (MDD) also known as Clinical Depression.
-This was after a suicide attempt in August of that same year.
-I was already seeing a counselor for depression but I guess since I attempted suicide, they upgraded it to MDD.
+In 1997 I was diagnosed with Major Depressive Disorder (MDD) also known as Clinical Depression.
+This was after a suicide attempt in August of that next year.
+I was already seeing a counselor for anxiety and depression, yet I still attempted suicide.

 There is still a daily struggle to stay positive, to remember that I matter and am loved.
 For those who tell me to just get over it can kiss my butt because if it was that easy then I would have got over whatever it is that causes the depression.